Financial-Times/o-fonts/MIGRATION.md

 The Sass variable `$o-fonts-families` is now private.
 Use `oFonts` options to include fonts granularly and `oFontsDefineCustomFont` to register new fonts.
 Contact the Origami team if you need this variable for any other reason.

-The Sass mixin `oFontsInclude` is now private.
+The Sass mixin `oFontsInclude` and deprecated mixin `oFontsIncludeAll` is now private.
 Replace with a single call to `oFonts` and the correct options.

 ```diff
 -@include oFontsInclude(FinancierDisplayWeb);